wso2-extensions/apim-km-azure-ad/README.md

 Without this in the app,the token will be generate in a version 1 format and will not work with APIM KM due to failed signature.

+## Update the client_password.

+Update password is not supported by providing new one from the APIM.
+When ever the application is updated via APIM a new client_secret is set.

 ## License

 [Apache 2.0](LICENSE)